mathrick/godot-external-files/README.md

 Unlike just copying the files, the referenced external files will be kept up to date, and will also not bloat your repository.
 And unlike symlinks, the plugin doesn't need OS support and thus can be run easily on Windows, or with version control systems like Mercurial, which do not support symlinks at all (again, due to their lack of portability).

 <!-- gdasset: markdown
-For full documentation, click "View files" to visit the plugin's home page.
+For full documentation, click "View files" and visit the plugin's home page.

 -->
 <!-- gdasset: changelog